b0bh00d/Hg-Suite/README.md

 ##### [comments]
-If no commit message is provided (i.e., -m/--message), then `commit` will look for the PYHG_COMMENT_EDITOR value, and if not set, will fall-back to a well-known text editor provided by the platform ("notepad" on Windows, "vi" on UN*X variants).
+If no commit message is provided (i.e., -m/--message), then `commit` will look for the `PYHG_COMMENT_EDITOR` value, and if not set, will fall-back to a well-known text editor provided by the platform ("notepad" on Windows, "vi" on UN*X variants).

 If a commit message *is* provided on the command line, the `commit` command will perform some massaging of the text:

-* It will word-wrap the text at 80-column offsets
+* It will word-wrap the text at 80-column offsets (use the 'wrap' option (-w/--wrap) to change this)
 * Text will be broken into separate lines whenever a "\n" sequence is encountered

 This means that the following command line: